 How to - Sharing a data image

-Spawn is currently in beta.
-Apply for the beta programme to get access.
+Spawn is currently in open beta.
+Complete the installation instructions to get access.

 This is part of a series of short guides for getting up and running quickly with Spawn.